Questions About Our Services

 If you would like to speak to someone regarding services, check out our contact page.
 The best way to reach us is by phone or by filling out our New Client Application.

 Will my insurance cover ABA therapy?

-Each insurance plan is different, and must be thoroughly evaluated to determine whether or not coverage for Applied Behavior Analysis is covered.
-Approximately 95% of our clients do access their insurance benefits at some level.
+Each insurance plan is different and must be thoroughly evaluated to determine whether or not coverage for Applied Behavior Analysis is provided.
+Our staff is happy to navigate the insurance process and provide you with specific information on your plan’s benefits & eligibility.
 Read more about Insurance.

 Are you in-network with any insurance companies?

 We are a contracted in-network provider for Blue Cross Blue Shield.
 We are in the process of becoming a network provider for additional networks, and would encourage you to contact us for the latest information.